 We have offices in Oldham, Ashton, Newton Heath, Radcliffe, Stalybridge and Worsley and you can be seen at any of these offices to suit you.
 Alternatively, we can offer a home or hospital visit for people who are unable to attend our offices.

-Dental Negligence Case Studies
+Dental Injury Case Studies

 Negligent Dental Treatment/Removal of Teeth/ Defective Bridgework/Gaps in teeth

 Mr T received negligent/substandard dental treatment from his dentist, orthodontist and hospital orthodontic department following a skateboarding accident when his front teeth were irreparably damaged when he was 10 years old.
-Mr T underwent various unsuccessful treatments including removal of teeth, bridgework, repairs, false teeth and leaving client with embarrassing gaps in his teeth and difficulties in biting and chewing food.
+Mr T underwent various unsuccessful treatments including removal of teeth, bridgework, repairs, false teeth and leaving the client with embarrassing gaps in his teeth and difficulties in biting and chewing food.

 He suffered painful and traumatic ineffective dental procedures that were probably unnecessary and inappropriate whilst suffering socially, emotionally and educationally as a result of the unsightly appearance of his mouth and significant time absent from school and college to undergo the various treatments and subsequently to recover from same.
 He underwent numerous x-rays and also unnecessary and ineffective surgery in hospital.